FalcoGer/demangle/README.md

 ## Demangle

 The demangle library allows you to get the name of a type in c++ as a string.
+Support for clang, gcc and msvc.
+Other compilers return the mangled name from `typeid` as a fallback.

 See main.cpp for an example.

 Possible output (depending on compiler and standard library):